Brennowll/ProductivityApp/README.md

 Here's a glimpse into the future plans for the **Productivity App**.
 We're committed to continuously improving and enhancing the user experience.
 Check out the upcoming features and developments on our roadmap:

-- [ ] Calendar Page: Create a fully functional calendar page where users can schedule and manage their appointments and events.
+- [ ] Implement change of username and email.
+In addition to making it possible to change the user's password
-- [ ] Home Page Enhancement: Develop a dynamic home page that provides a summary of tasks, notes, and calendar events for quick reference.
+- [ ] Bring configuration options to customize the user experience based on your personal tastes
-- [ ] Login System: Implement a robust user authentication and login system to secure user data and enable personalized experiences.
+- [ ] Create search functionality, making it possible to find notes, tasks or events from the search bar

 We're dedicated to making the **Productivity App** even more valuable and versatile.
 Stay tuned for these exciting updates and more to come!